root-gg/plik/documentation/api.md

    - **GET** /me/uploads
      - Return all uploads linked to a user account.
+     - Params :
+        - token : filter by token
+        - size : maximum uploads to return ( max : 100 )
+        - offset : number of uploads to skip

    - **DELETE** /me/uploads
      - Remove all uploads linked to a user account.
+     - Params :
+        - token : filter by token

 QRCode :